 The accompanying consolidated financial statements have been prepared on a going concern basis, which contemplates the realization of assets and the satisfaction of obligations in the normal course of business.
-The Company's accumulated deficit as of December 31, 2022 and 2021, is \$19,261,923 and \$20,172,254, respectively.
-The Company's results from operations for the years ended December 31, 2022 and 2021, resulted in net income of \$910,331 and \$2,786,821, respectively and cash provided by operating activities of \$5,361,925 and \$2,526,059, respectively.
-Management believes that its forecasted cash flows will enable the Company to meet its obligations as they become due in the ordinary course of business for twelve months following the date these consolidated financial statements are available to be issued.
+The Company's accumulated deficit as of December 31, 2021, is \$22,401,267.
+The Company's results from operations for the year ended December 31, 2021, resulted in net income of \$2,786,821 and cash provided by operating activities of \$2,526,059.
+The Company believes that its forecasted cash flows will enable the Company to meet its obligations as they become due in the ordinary course of business for twelve months following the date these consolidated financial statements are available to be issued.